Are Nipple Pimples a Health Warning Sign?

 1. Change your bra

-It’s important to change your bra as soon as you notice that your breasts are growing, or that the nipple bumps are beginning to increase in size.
+It’s important to change your bra as soon as you notice your breasts or nipple pimples are getting larger.
+This will help you avoid any irritation or damage to the nipple.

 2. Hygiene is fundamental